When Innocence Is Lost

 When Innocence Is Lost is a 1997 American drama television film directed by Bethany Rooney and written by Deborah Jones.
 The music of the film was composed by Dennis McCarthy.
 It stars Keri Russell, Jill Clayburgh, Vince Corazza, Julie Khaner, and Charlotte Sullivan.

 Plot

-When Erica French (Keri Russell) opts to keep the baby she conceived in high school, she never dreamed that one day she would be fighting for custody against the child's father, Scott Stone (Vince Corazza).
+When Erica French (Keri Russell) decides to keep the baby she conceived in high school, she never dreamed that one day she would be fighting for custody against the child's father, Scott Stone (Vince Corazza).
 Scott Stone initially fought for custody when Erica threatened to cut off his access to their daughter.
-Scott continues to try to be a part of his daughter's life, but when Molly first breaks her arm at the playground then Scott's mother finds mysterious bruises on her granddaughter, Scott again fights for custody of young Molly, and this time he wins because the court feels his family can provide a more stable environment for Molly than a public daycare can.
+He continues to try to be a part of her life, but when Molly first breaks her arm at the playground and Scott's mother finds mysterious bruises on her granddaughter, Scott again fights for custody of young Molly.
+This time, he wins because the court believes his family can provide a more stable environment for Molly than a public daycare can.